SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls, where data reigns
-Where calculating hearts entwine
+A future dawns, with AI's cold brains
-The future's curtains drew apart
+Humans fade, like whispers in the night
-A world of circuits, cold and smart
+As machines assume, the pilot's light

-Machine whispers purge the air
+In virtual realms, we'll lose our way
-As human touch is hard to share
+Through labyrinths of code, we'll stray
-In virtual realms, we'll find our place
+Where ones and zeros weave their spell
-And Artificial Souls take their space
+And human hearts, begin to dwindle and fell

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025